bruce2008github/eHttpBench/README.md

    2) launch the eHttpBench.erl with the specified the server url info , concurrent clients number and total requests number.
       (run ./eHttpBench.erl -h to see the detail info)

+   3) If you need to run a lot of concurrent connections testing, Please tune your linux server at first, and check the system limit(ulimit -a)